Johnson Controls Facility and Process Expansion

 Bringing a new product to market

-Once the structural addition was complete, GEM began the oxide phase two process expansion which included the installation for ore equipment.
+Once the structural addition was complete, oxide phase two process expansion was begun which included the installation for ore equipment.
 The GPS system was again deployed due to tight space with no room to store materials.
 Phase project steps with just-in-time equipment delivery were needed.
 For example, lead dust collecting equipment – critical to the plant’s success – were hung from the rafters so that the floors could be finished first, after which the dust collectors were lowered into place.
 A control room was built in place due to space constraints.
 The existing chilled water system required phased work as it had to keep up with the oxide production while the new system was brought on line.

-GEM brought not only expertise and experience to the project, but also the unique GPS approach of designing solutions tailored to the owner’s individual process requirements.
+The Rudolph Libbe Group’s team brought not only expertise and experience to the project, but also the unique GPS approach of designing solutions tailored to the owner’s individual process requirements.
 The company’s investment resulted in increased production capacity of six million automotive AGM batteries at this facility, the first JCI plant in North America to make them.